nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Sunday 9-Apr-2023

+This morning was dedicated to doing some catch-up work due to my heavy focus on code and environment setup last week.

 ## Saturday 8-Apr-2023

 Focused on implementing "Remove Node" and "Remove Edge" functionality on the java-code-challenges repo's Graph class.
 When I originally built this class and came to the point of having to remove Vertices or an Edge, I didn't have a clear path to a solution, and the ideas I had at the time were inefficient and difficult.
 With a little dry-erase modeling and design work, I discovered the problem is fairly simple (although there is probably a more time-effeicient way to do them).